ga-dc/rails_intro_hw/readme.md

 - List two things how rails is similar to Sinatra

 Objective- The point is not to understand everything.
 The point is to familiarize yourself with terminology and syntax to better prepare you for the upcoming week.

-### BONUS

-Follow along with the tutorial and create a single model CRUD application

-### MEGA BONUS

-Keep going in the tutorial and create a two model CRUD application.